Q: Why is Our Shot NC raising early-stage money?

 Q: How many candidates will Our Shot NC support

-The reality is that we will need to invest in more than three races in order to ensure that we achieve the goal of breaking the Republican supermajority in the NC House of Representatives.
+The reality is that we will need to invest in more than four races in order to ensure that we achieve the goal of breaking the Republican supermajority in the NC House of Representatives.
 To win back the House Democrats would need to gain 15 seats.
 We will know how many District House races total will be competitive after we know whether there are new legislative district maps and what the maps look like.
 If you help us raise enough money to fund Democratic candidates running in ALL competitive races, that is what we promise to do.

 Q: Why is Our Shot NC fundraising right now during a non-election year?